 Rated debt liabilities of consolidated CLOs are generally valued at par plus accrued interest, which we assess as fair value.
-Observable inputs are used in determining the fair value of these instruments, including the valuation of the CLO loan asset portfolio.
+This is supported by an assessment of the valuation of the CLO loan asset portfolio.
 As a result we deem these liabilities as Level 2.